futurelink/drl2gcode/README.md

-minimalistic Excellon DRL to GCode converter
+Minimalistic Excellon DRL to GCode converter
 ============================================

 This tool is used to convert PCB drilling file to G-Code to execute it on CNC milling